csc-training/sscc-qc-basic/tutorial2/README.md

 # Tutorial 2: Find the highest formation energy of given isomers

-tut kolme
-valkatkaa näistä eri moltsut, koittakaa etsiä stabiilein mihin tulokset? / miten sais suhteellisen stabiilisuuden kj/mol? komentorivi kikat seuraamiseen
-* no, cat energy
-* cgnce?
-* eiger
-* ...

 * Spring School on Computational Chemistry 26-28 April 2023
-* Atte Sillanpää, CSC - IT center for Science LTD, based on the earlier work of Nino Runeberg
+* Atte Sillanpää, CSC - IT center for Science LTD

 ## Overview